 - CNC Bar-end mirrors – I use these

 - Rhinomoto bar ends.
-Gen1, Gen2 or you can use this cheaper aftermarket KiWAV Motorcycle Bar End Adapters.
+Gen1 or Gen2.
+You can also use these cheaper aftermarket KiWAV Motorcycle Bar End Adapters.

-- Thread locker not essential – Loctite 243 is good.
+- Thread locker is not essential – Loctite 243 is good.

 - Allan keys metric 8mm